 Do you use Scholastic Reading Club in your classroom?
 My students and I love ordering books each month.
 They love the selection of books that they offer and I love that we can get free books for our classroom library!
 Over the last three years, I have figured out a few tricks to really maximize each order.
-Keep on reading to find out how you can become a Scholastic Reading Club Ninja!
+Here’s how you can get the most bang for your buck too!

 My Scholastic Folder: